HazellCode/HazellCode/README.md

 I program stuff.

 I'm currently in my third year of studying BSc in Audio and Music Technology at ARU.
-But I'm looking towards a Career in Cyber Security after untaking relivant certifications
+But I'm looking towards a Career in Cyber Security after untaking relevant certifications

 Bye